zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

 so that the IPT Establisher can reject introduction attempts using an unpublished IPT.)

-I think there are too many possible IPTs to maintain experience information about IPTs we used to use;
+(There are too many possible IPTs to maintain experience information about IPTs we used to use;
 the list of experience information would grow to the size of the network.
-Is this true?
-If not, would recording *all* our IPT experiences lead to distinguishability ?
+And recording *all* our IPT experiences might lead to distinguishability.)

-Some of the persistent state is optional: for a persistent hidden service, we prefer to store this information, to improve resilience after service restarts.
-But we can work without it,
-for example when we are operating an ephemeral service.
+We might of course also operate a completely ephemeral hidden service, which doesn't store anything on disk,
+(and therefore gets a new K_hs_id each time it is started.)

 ## IPT selection and startup for a new HS, overall behaviour